1Department of Plastic, Reconstructive & Hand Surgery, Center of Orthopaedic & Plastic Surgery, Hue Central Hospital, Hue City 47000, Vietnam.

 At 12 weeks after surgery, radii implanted in group 1 showed a small amount of callus and fibrous-like tissue in the interspaces between the defects and grafts.
 Partial degradation of the HDCB grafts was found.
 There was a significant amount of callus and bony union filled more than half of the defects in groups 2 and 3.
 The HDCB grafts in these groups were almost degraded.
 In group 4, good bony union was observed.
-Bone defects were almost completely remodeled with new bone tissue and the HDCB grafts were completely degraded in this group [Figure 2].
+Bone defects were almost completely remodeled with NB tissue and the HDCB grafts were completely degraded in this group [Figure 2].

-Figure 2: Gross observations of the reconstruction of radius at 3 months after surgery. (a) Small amount of callus and fibrous‑like tissue in the interspaces between defect and human demineralized cancellous bone graft in Group 1; (b) callus formed in the defect repair by periosteum‑wrapped human demineralized cancellous bone graft in Group 2; (c) significant amount of callus and bony union filled in the defect repair with the human demineralized cancellous bone graft seeded with mesenchymal stem cells in Group 3; (d) complete bone healing in the defect repair by periosteum‑wrapped human demineralized cancellous bone graft seeded with bone marrow mesenchymal stem cells in Group 4
+Figure 2.
+Gross observations of the reconstruction of radius at 3 months after surgery. (a) Small amount of callus and fibrous‑like tissue in the interspaces between defect and human demineralized cancellous bone graft in Group 1; (b) callus formed in the defect repair by periosteum‑wrapped human demineralized cancellous bone graft in Group 2; (c) significant amount of callus and bony union filled in the defect repair with the human demineralized cancellous bone graft seeded with mesenchymal stem cells in Group 3; (d) complete bone healing in the defect repair by periosteum‑wrapped human demineralized cancellous bone graft seeded with bone marrow mesenchymal stem cells in Group 4

 At 3 months postoperatively, there were a small amount of callus formation at the defect gaps in group 1.
-New bone formation was found to account for over half of the material at the reconstructed bone in groups 2 and 3.
+NB formation was found to account for over half of the material at the reconstructed bone in groups 2 and 3.
 Bone regeneration in the radius in group 4 was observed to be the best, where callus formation was greatest in comparison to the other groups [Figure 3].
 With the radiological score results, the mean score in group 4 was 8.58 ± 0.64, which was statistically significantly higher than that in the other three groups (P < 0.05).
 There was significant difference between groups 2 and 3 (P < 0.05).
 The mean scores in groups 2 and 3 were significantly higher than those in group 1 (P < 0.05) [Table 1].

 Modified Lane and Sandhu radiological scores, mean new bone formation in Histology (%), and mean compressive strength (MPa) of the rabbit's radius in each group at 3 months after surgery

-Figure 3: Results of X‑ray at the 3 months postoperation. (a) A few calluses at the defect gap in Group 1; (b) significant new bone information at the reconstructed bone in Group 2; (c) more new bone formation between graft and bone tissue in Group 3; (d) almost remodeling of new formed bone along the entire gap of the bone defect in Group 4, and the cortical bone bridged to the adjacent native bone
+Figure 3.
+Results of X‑ray at the 3 months postoperation. (a) A few calluses at the defect gap in Group 1; (b) significant new bone information at the reconstructed bone in Group 2; (c) more new bone formation between graft and bone tissue in Group 3; (d) almost remodeling of new formed bone along the entire gap of the bone defect in Group 4, and the cortical bone bridged to the adjacent native bone

 Inflammation was not observed in the grafted bone segment.
-Poor new bone formation and capillary network were found at the interface between the graft and radius in group 1.
+Poor NB formation and capillary network were found at the interface between the graft and radius in group 1.
 Both ends of the original radius were united with newly regenerated bone in groups 2 and 3, while the HDCB scaffold was mostly degraded and cortical bone was only observed at the center of the defects.
-A larger amount of new bone was generated along the entire scaffold structure and more capillaries were formed in the area of new bone in group 4.
+A larger amount of NB was generated along the entire scaffold structure and more capillaries were formed in the area of NB in group 4.
 Group 4 showed superior bone union, cancellous bone, cortical bone, marrow formation, and capillary formation in comparison to the other groups.
 Cortical bone was also found along the entire gap of the bone defect bridging adjacent native bone [Figure 4].
 The newly formed bone area in group 4 increased to 80.5% ± 4.96%, which was significantly higher when compared with group 3 (64.12% ± 11.31%), group 2 (49.79% ± 11.69%) and group 1 (29.6% ± 8.33%) [Table 1] (P < 0.05).
 Statistically significant differences were found between groups 2 and 3 (P < 0.05), while both groups were statistically superior as compared to group 1 (P < 0.05) [Table 1].